-GCC market occupied the largest pie of Global general market with 88 per cent share in 2015 and registered a compound annual growth rate of 19 per cent, highest among the four regions. on the other hand South East Asia dominated Family Takaful market (Global Takaful Report, 2017).
+GCC market occupied the largest pie of Global general market with 88 per cent share in 2015 and registered a compound annual growth rate of 19 percent, highest among the four regions.
+On the other hand South East Asia dominated Family Takaful market (Global Takaful Report, 2017).

-Although the trends in Global Takaful markets are encouraging (Figure 2) yet, Takaful industry is at infancy with miserably low penetration an density levels in various jurisdictions as compared to Global benchmarks established by its conventional insurance counterparts.
+Although the trends in Global Takaful markets are encouraging (Figure 2) yet, Takaful industry is at infancy with miserably low penetration a density levels in various jurisdictions as compared to Global benchmarks established by its conventional insurance counterparts.
 For a lustrous growth in World Takaful space various challenges; such as lack of general awareness, difficulty in pricing, hurdles in distribution and under developed regulatory framework needs to be addressed (World Takaful Report, 2016).

-P: ISSN NO.: 2394-0344 E: ISSN NO.: 2455-0817
+E: ISSN NO.: 2455-0817